 Walter and Leonore Annenberg Chair

 Nézet-Séguin has taken The Philadelphia Orchestra to new musical heights in performances at home in the Kimmel Center for the Performing Arts, at the Academy of Music, Carnegie Hall, the Kennedy Center, in Philadelphia neighborhoods, and around the world.
-His concerts of diverse repertoire attract sold-out houses, and he continues to make connections within Philadelphia’s rich music community, showing his commitment to engaging music lovers of all ages across the region.
-In his fourth season as music director, he launches exciting artistic initiatives, including a year-long exploration of works that exemplify the famous Philadelphia Sound, including Mahler’s Symphony No. 8 (“Symphony of a Thousand”) and other pieces given their world or U.S. premieres by the Orchestra; a three-week Music of Vienna Festival; and the continuation of a commissioning project for principal players of the Orchestra.
+His concerts of diverse repertoire attract sold-out houses, and he continues to make connections within Philadelphia’s rich arts community, showing his commitment to engaging music lovers of all ages across the region.
+In his fifth season as music director, he launches exciting artistic initiatives, including a year-long exploration of American Sounds, with works by Leonard Bernstein, Christopher Rouse, Mason Bates, and Christopher Theofanidis; music inspired by Paris interwoven throughout the season, including a three-week Music of Paris Festival; and the continuation of a focus on opera and sacred vocal works, including Bartók’s Bluebeard’s Castle and Mozart’s Mass in C minor.
 Yannick is embraced by the musicians of the Orchestra and by audiences wherever they perform.
-He made his inaugural tour with The Philadelphia Orchestra with the 2014 Tour of Asia, and the following year he took the Orchestra on their first European tour together, during which the Guardian of London exclaimed, “... it’s proving a remarkable partnership.”
+He made his inaugural tour with The Philadelphia Orchestra with the 2014 Tour of Asia, and the following year he took the Orchestra on their first European tour together, during which the Guardian of London exclaimed, “… it’s proving a remarkable partnership.”
+In September 2015 Yannick led the Orchestra in two performances for Pope Francis as part of the World Meeting of Families, at the Festival of Families and the Papal Mass.
+And in May-June 2016 Yannick and the Orchestra returned to Asia.

 Yannick Nézet-Séguin has been music director of the Rotterdam Philharmonic since 2008 and artistic director and principal conductor of Montreal’s Orchestre Métropolitain since 2000.
-He also continues to enjoy a close relationship with the London Philharmonic, of which he was principal guest conductor.
-He is currently in the final year of a three-year term as artist-in-residence at the Konzerthaus Dortmund.
-Nézet-Séguin has made wildly successful appearances with the world’s most revered ensembles—the Vienna Philharmonic, the Berlin Philharmonic, the Boston Symphony, the Los Angeles Philharmonic, the Bavarian Radio Symphony, the Staatskapelle Berlin, the Staatskapelle Dresden, the Accademia Nazionale di Santa Cecilia, the Royal Stockholm Philharmonic, the Chamber Orchestra of Europe, and all the major Canadian orchestras, among many others.
+He was principal guest conductor of the London Philharmonic from 2008 to 2014, and last season he completed a three-year term as artist-in-residence at the Konzerthaus Dortmund.
+Nézet-Séguin has made wildly successful appearances with the world’s most revered ensembles—the Berlin Philharmonic, the Vienna Philharmonic, the Boston Symphony, the Los Angeles Philharmonic, the Bavarian Radio Symphony, the Chamber Orchestra of Europe, the Staatskapelle Berlin, the Staatskapelle Dresden, the Accademia Nazionale di Santa Cecilia, and all the major Canadian orchestras, among many others.
 Throughout Europe and North America, his appearances have left indelible marks on the international classical music scene, making him one of the most sought-after conductors in the world.

 Nézet-Séguin’s talents extend beyond symphonic music into the world of opera and choral music.
-His critically acclaimed performances at New York’s Metropolitan Opera (where he appears annually, including the opening of the 2015 season), Milan’s La Scala, London’s Royal Opera House, Netherlands Opera, the Festspielhaus Baden-Baden, and the historic Salzburg Festival demonstrate that he is an artist of remarkable versatility and depth.
+His critically acclaimed performances at New York’s Metropolitan Opera (where he has appeared annually since his debut in 2009, including the opening of the 2015 season), Milan’s La Scala, London’s Royal Opera House, the Vienna State Opera, Netherlands Opera, the Festspielhaus Baden-Baden, and the historic Salzburg Festival demonstrate that he is an artist of remarkable versatility and depth.

 A native of Montreal, Nézet-Séguin studied piano, conducting, composition, and chamber music at Montreal’s Conservatory of Music and continued his studies with renowned conductor Carlo Maria Giulini; he also studied choral conducting with Joseph Flummerfelt at Westminster Choir College.

 Yannick Nézet-Séguin was appointed a Companion of the Order of Canada in 2012, one of the country’s highest civilian honors, and an Officer of the National Order of Quebec in 2015.
-His other honors include a Royal Philharmonic Society Award; Canada’s National Arts Centre Award; the Prix Denise-Pelletier, the highest distinction for the arts in Quebec, awarded by the Quebec government; and honorary doctorates from the University of Quebec in Montreal, the Curtis Institute of Music in Philadelphia, and Westminster Choir College of Rider University in Princeton, NJ.
+His other honors include Musical America’s 2016 Artist of the Year; a Royal Philharmonic Society Award; Canada’s National Arts Centre Award; the Prix Denise-Pelletier, the highest distinction for the arts awarded by the Quebec government; and honorary doctorates from the University of Quebec in Montreal, the Curtis Institute of Music in Philadelphia, and Westminster Choir College of Rider University in Princeton, NJ.

 Photo: Chris Lee